Dakos-Industries/Comp-302/README.md

 # Comp-302
-Repository with assignment for Mcgill Comp 302 Course
+Repository with assignment for Mcgill Course: Comp 302